Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Kansas Stats and Trends

-- The Jayhawks have covered the spread once this season when underdogs by 24 points or more (in four chances).
+- This year, the Jayhawks have just one against the spread win in four games as an underdog of 24 points or more.

-- Kansas' games this season have gone over the total in five out of seven opportunities (71.4%).
+- Kansas' games this year have gone over the total in five out of seven opportunities (71.4%).

-- Kansas is 1-2 against the spread and 0-3 overall when the team picks up more than 348.6 yards.
+- When Kansas churns out more than 348.6 yards, the team is 1-2 against the spread and 0-3 overall.

-- The Jayhawks have 10 turnovers this season, equal to the number of takeaways for the Wildcats.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.